bscan

 ./bscan -V TestVolume1 -v -s -m -c bacula-sd.conf /dev/nst0

-If there is more than one volume, simply append it to the first one separating it with a vertical bar.
-You may need to precede the vertical bar with a forward slash escape the shell – e.g. TestVolume1\|TestVolume2.
-The -v option was added for verbose output (this can be omitted if desired).
-The -s option that tells bscan to store information in the database.
-The physical device name /dev/nst0 is specified after all the options.
+In the case of multiple Volumes, simply add them to the initial Volume, separating each with a vertical bar.
+It may be necessary to escape the vertical bar with a forward slash to avoid shell interpretation, e.g. TestVolume1\|TestVolume2.
+The -v option was added for verbose output, although it can be omitted if desired.
+The -s option instructs bscan to store information in the database.
+The physical device name, /dev/nst0 (which corresponds to the ArchiveDevice value in the bacula-sd.conf) is specified following all the options.

 ./bscan -b bootstrap.bsr -v -s -c bacula-sd.conf /dev/nst0